justmao945/vim-clang/README.markdown

 vim-clang VS [Valloric/YouCompleteMe][5]
 --------------------
-[YouCompleteMe][5] is more powerful than vim-clang, and have a well designed client-server architecture to deal the memory problem in clang_complete.
+[YouCompleteMe][5] is more powerful than vim-clang, that has a well designed client-server architecture to deal the memory problem in clang_complete.